Ottoman–Wahhabi war: Second Campaign (1813–1816)

+Third Campaign (1816–1818)

-Suspicious of Abdullah, the Wahhabi Emir, the Ottomans resumed the war in 1816, with the assistance of French military instructors.
-The Egyptian troops were led by Muhammad Ali's elder son, Ibrahim Pasha, and penetrated into the heart of Central Arabia, besieging the chief centres of Qasim and Najd.
+Suspicious of Wahhabi Emir Abdullah, the Ottomans resumed the war in 1816, with the assistance of French military instructors.
+The Ottoman-Egyptian force was led by Muhammad Ali's elder son, Ibrahim Pasha, and penetrated into the heart of Central Arabia, besieging the chief centres of Qasim and Najd.
 Waging a war of extermination between 1816 and 1818, the invading armies pillaged various towns and villages, forcing the inhabitants to flee and seek refuge in remote regions and oases.
 By 1817, the armies had overrun Rass, Buraida and Unayza.
 Saudi armies put up a fierce resistance at Al-Rass where they withstood a siege of 3 months.
-Faced with the advance of Egyptian Ottomans, Emir Abdullah retreated to his Emirate of Diriya.
+Faced with the advance of the Ottoman-Egyptian army, Emir Abdullah retreated to his Emirate of Diriyah.

 The Ottomans began the Najd Expedition in 1818, involving a series of military conflicts.
 En route to Dariyya, the Ottoman armies executed everyone over ten years age in Dhurma.
 Ibrahim's forces would march towards Diriyya during the early months of 1818, easily routing Saudi resistances and arrive at the capital by April 1818.
 The Siege of Diriyah would last until September 1818, with the Ottoman forces waiting for Saudi supplies to run out.
-On 11 September 1818, Abdullah Ibn Saud would sue for peace, offering his surrender, in exchange for sparing Diriyya.
-However, Al Diriyya would be razed to ground under orders of Ibrahim Pasha.

-It was not until September 1818 that the Wahhabi state ended with the surrendering of its leaders and the head of the Wahhabi state, Abdullah bin Saud, who was sent to Istanbul to be executed.
-Thus, the first Saudi state formally ended with the surrendering of its leaders and the head of the Wahhabi state, Abdullah bin Saud, was taken captive and sent to Istanbul.
-In December, Emir Abdullah ibn Saud was executed with the public display of his corpse, upon the orders of the Ottoman Sultan.
+On 11 September 1818, Abdullah Ibn Saud would sue for peace, offering his surrender, in exchange for sparing Diriyah.
+However, the city would be razed to ground by order of Ibrahim Pasha.
+It was not until September 1818 that the Wahhabi state formally ended with the surrender of its leaders and the Wahhabi head of state, Emir Abdullah bin Saud, taken captive and sent to Istanbul to be executed.

-The British Empire welcomed Ibrahim Pasha's siege of Diriyah with the goal of promoting trade interests in the region.
-Captain George Forster Sadleir, an officer of the British Army in India was dispatched from Bombay to consult with Ibrahim Pasha in Dariyya.